Crisis can come in many forms and radiographers need peace of mind to help them deliver their best care.

 Dating back to 1936, the Benevolent Fund was founded to help SoR members going through financial hardship or distress, whether because of redundancy, unemployment, illness, bereavement, disability, accident, or any other kind of unexpected expense.

-In the last ten years alone, the Benevolent Fund has helped almost 80 radiographers, by making one-off grants for specific support, or can help to pay regular fees like household bills for a specified period.
+In the last ten years alone, the Benevolent Fund has helped almost 80 radiographers, by making one-off grants for specific support, or can help to contribute to household bills for a specified period.

 Since 2013, these one-off grants have added up to £118,263 in support for radiographers.